perushinkov/stateful-mvc-swing-library/README.md

         this.state = ST_SUBPAGE_A;

-        // Defining components before including them in UI trees cmdsCombo = SwingFactory.createCombo(switchables);
+        // Defining components before including them in UI trees

+        cmdsCombo = SwingFactory.createCombo(switchables);
         logoutBtn = SwingFactory.createButton("Log out");
         forceLogoutBtn = SwingFactory.createButton("Log out forcefully");
         childView = new SubpageA(this, model);
         cmdPageHolder = SwingFactory.createYSequence(childView);

+        // Defining UI tree.
+(It gets more beautiful with more components, since it remains pretty and readable)

         this.add(
                 SwingFactory.createYSequence(